Hamster Breeds – Behavioural Traits and Tips for Caring

 About the Chinese Hamster

-The Chinese hamster originates from Mongolia and northern China.
-These tiny rodents are technically not in the dwarf hamster category, but they are still small compared to other common pet hamsters such as the Syrian hamster.
-They tend to have longer tails than most other hamsters and are pretty easy to care for.
+The Chinese hamster comes from Mongolia and northern China.
+These little rodents are not technically dwarf hamsters, but they are smaller than common pet hamsters like the Syrian.
+They often have longer tails than other hamsters and are fairly easy to look after.

 Behaviour and Temperament